korewireless/Microvisor-Demo-Http/README.md

 The sample code and Microvisor SDK is © 2022, Twilio, Inc. It is licensed under the terms of the [Apache 2.0 License](./LICENSE).

 The SDK makes used of code © 2021, STMicroelectronics and affiliates.
 This code is licensed under terms described in [this file](https://github.com/twilio/twilio-microvisor-hal-stm32u5/blob/main/LICENSE-STM32CubeU5.md).

+The SDK makes use [ARM CMSIS](https://github.com/ARM-software/CMSIS_5) © 2004, ARM.
+It is licensed under the terms of the [Apache 2.0 License](./LICENSE).

 [FreeRTOS](https://freertos.org/) is © 2021, Amazon Web Services, Inc. It is licensed under the terms of the [Apache 2.0 License](./LICENSE).